FusionAuth/fusionauth-quickstart-kotlin-android-native/README.md

 docker compose up -d
 ```

-The FusionAuth configuration files also make use of a unique feature of FusionAuth, called [Kickstart](https://fusionauth.io/docs/v1/tech/installation-guide/kickstart): when FusionAuth comes up for the first time, it will look at the [Kickstart file](./kickstart/kickstart.json) and mimic API calls to configure FusionAuth for use when it is first run.
+The FusionAuth configuration files also make use of a unique feature of FusionAuth, called [Kickstart](https://fusionauth.io/docs/v1/tech/installation-guide/kickstart): when FusionAuth comes up for the first time, it will look at the [Kickstart file](./fusionauth/kickstart/kickstart.json) and mimic API calls to configure FusionAuth for use when it is first run.

-> **NOTE**: If you ever want to reset the FusionAuth system, delete the volumes created by docker compose by executing `docker compose down -v`.
+> **NOTE**: If you ever want to reset the FusionAuth system, delete the volumes created by Docker Compose by executing `docker compose down -v`.

 FusionAuth will be initially configured with these settings:

-* tbd
+* An update to the Tenant Theme including the ChangeBank Theme to make the look and feel of the login the same as the ChangeBank App.
+* The Tenant Issuer will be set to `http://10.0.2.2:9011` to allow for testing with [Android Emulator](https://developer.android.com/studio/run/emulator).
+* Two Applications `Example Android App` and `Secondary Application` to test users with and without access to the Android App.
+* Your client secret is: `super-secret-secret-that-should-be-regenerated-for-production`
+* You'll have three example usernames available with slightly different user profiles `richard@example.com`, `monica@example.com` and `gilfoyle@example.com`.
+All having access to `Example Android App` where the password for all three is `password`.
+* And an example user without access `erlich@example.com` to the `Example Android App`
+* Your FusionAuth admin username is `admin@example.com` and your password is `password`.
+* Your fusionAuthBaseUrl to access FusionAuth is `http://localhost:9011/`

 You can log into the [FusionAuth admin UI](http://localhost:9011/admin) and look around if you want, but with Docker/Kickstart you don't need to.

 ### Running the Android App

-tbd
+This Android Quickstart is fully functional and can be used without any modifications:

+- Open this project in [Android Studio](https://developer.android.com/studio).
+- Either [connect a hardware device](https://developer.android.com/studio/run/device) or create an Android Virtual Device to run the [Android Emulator](https://developer.android.com/studio/run/emulator).
+- [Build and run the app](https://developer.android.com/studio/run/) following Android Studio guidelines.

 #### Automated End 2 End Test

-tbd
+The Quickstart includes a full End 2 End Test that uses all the different functionalities provided by the example App.

-### Further Information
+## Further Information

-tbd
+Please follow the following sections for further information about the Quickstart and FusionAuth Android SDK.

-### Troubleshooting
+### Quickstart

-tbd
+See the [FusionAuth Android Quickstart](https://fusionauth.io/docs/quickstarts/quickstart-android-java-native-fusionauth-sdk/) for a full tutorial on using FusionAuth and Android.

+### Documentation FusionAuth Android SDK

+See the [FusionAuth Android SDK Documentation](https://fusionauth.io/docs/sdks/android-sdk) for an overview to the SDK.
+Or see the latest [Full library documentation](https://github.com/FusionAuth/fusionauth-android-sdk/blob/main/library/docs/index.md) for the complete documentation of the SDK.

 <!--
 How to create the example App manually: